Inquiry-based learning: Open/true inquiry learning

 An important aspect of inquiry-based learning is the use of open learning, as evidence suggests that only utilizing lower level inquiry is not enough to develop critical and scientific thinking to the full potential.
 Open learning has no prescribed target or result that people have to achieve.
 There is an emphasis on the individual manipulating information and creating meaning from a set of given materials or circumstances.
 In many conventional and structured learning environments, people are told what the outcome is expected to be, and then they are simply expected to 'confirm' or show evidence that this is the case.

 Open learning has many benefits.
 It means students do not simply perform experiments in a routine like fashion, but actually think about the results they collect and what they mean.
 With traditional non-open lessons there is a tendency for students to say that the experiment 'went wrong' when they collect results contrary to what they are told to expect.
 In open learning there are no wrong results, and students have to evaluate the strengths and weaknesses of the results they collect themselves and decide their value.

 Open learning has been developed by a number of science educators including the American John Dewey and the German Martin Wagenschein.
 Wagenschein's ideas particularly complement both open learning and inquiry-based learning in teaching work.
 He emphasized that students should not be taught bald facts, but should understand and explain what they are learning.
 His most famous example of this was when he asked physics students to tell him what the speed of a falling object was.
 Nearly all students would produce an equation, but no students could explain what this equation meant.
 Wagenschein used this example to show the importance of understanding over knowledge.

+Although both guided and open/true inquiry were found to promote science literacy and interest, each has its own advantages.
+While open/true inquiry may contribute to students' initiative, flexibility and adaptability better than guided inquiry in the long run, some claim that it may lead to high cognitive load and that guided inquiry is more efficient in terms of time and content learning.